Women in Sudan: 19th century

 Although there is only scant information on gender relationships before and during the Turkiyya and the Mahdiyya, some sources claim that women served as couriers in the opposition against the Ottoman government.
 Moreover, they took care of wounded people, informed about enemy movements as spies for the Sudanese opposition, and incited men to act with bravery.

 During the Mahdiyya period, women's public activities and economic roles were largely restricted to rural areas, where women were granted more social roles than those in the towns.
 In the urban areas, women were often confined to living areas reserved for women and children, and had hardly any possibilities to get an education.
 Following Mahdist religious interpretations, women had to cover their heads and avoid personal contact with men outside the family.
 Furthermore, men and women were ordered to avoid Western types of clothing.

 21st century

 Darfur region

 Conflict and gender-based violence occurred in Darfur even after the 2006 Darfur Peace Agreement (DPA).
 Before the peace agreement, rebel factions and bandits in Darfur killed and abducted civilians, humanitarian workers, and United Nations – African Union Mission in Darfur (UNAMID) personnel.

 A panel of experts at the United Nations found, in 2005, that sexual and gender-based violence occurred throughout Darfur.
 At this time, there were non-governmental organizations that worked to stop this gender violence.
 However, the government expelled thirteen NGOs that resulted in the closure of most gender-based violence programs.
 Before the independence of South Sudan in 2011, the Interim National Constitution in the Darfur area explicitly prohibited discrimination based on gender.
-However, according to the 2009 Human Rights Report published by the U.S. State Department, the government did not effectively enforce this provision.
+However, according to the 2009 Human Rights Report published by the U.S. State Department, the Sudanese government did not effectively enforce this provision.

+According to a report by UN Women, since the start of the 2023 conflict in Sudan, large numbers of women, children and other vulnerable groups have been affected by forced displacement, sexual and other forms of violence.
+At the same time, Sudanese women have assumed leading roles in humanitarian action and the promotion of an end to the conflict.